 Third grade scientists are experienced observers with a growing ability to maintain deep focus on science questions.
 They are also becoming skilled at posing their own scientific questions and planning and carrying out experiments.
 Third graders continue to develop their observation and descriptive skills.
 Students in third grade delve into reading and citing non-fiction texts as sources of scientific information.

 We explore the properties of matter, and explore methods for classifying, mixing and separating matter.
 Students evaluate the properties of different materials for solving engineering and design problems.
 Finally, we explore how living things change and use matter.

-Mathematics skills such as mapping, graphing, and basic computation are employed by students to summarize and make simple interpretations of experimental results.
-Students gain experience with a variety of science tools, including magnifying glasses, dissecting scopes, thermometers, spring scales, rulers and tools for measuring capacity.
+Mathematics skills are employed by students to summarize and make simple interpretations of experimental results.

 Our primary goals in third grade science are:

 To inspire students to ask scientific questions about the natural world

 To introduce and practice strategies that build student capacities to scientifically investigate their world

 To increase student abilities to collaborate with peers.

 To develop students’ sense of themselves as scientists empowered with strategies to ask questions, to investigate, and to test ideas

 To provide students with experiences that encourage them to apply scientific thinking as they approach the world in and out of science class.